Skip to content

 Shureq מוּ û Long "oo" as in rule Vav with a dot in the middle; long U

-4. The Sheva
+4. The Shewa

-The simple sheva (שְׁוָא, shewa) is written as two vertical dots below a consonant: מְ.
+The simple shewa (שְׁוָא, shewa) is written as two vertical dots below a consonant: מְ.
 It has two entirely different functions depending on its position, and reading Hebrew correctly requires knowing which type you are encountering at every occurrence.

-4.1 Silent Sheva
+4.1 Silent Shewa

-A sheva is silent when it occurs:
+A shewa is silent when it occurs:

 Condition Example context Explanation